scala/scala3/docs/docs/reference/desugarEnums.md

+---
+layout: doc-page
-# Translation of Enums and ADTs
+title: "Translation of Enums and ADTs"
+---

 The compiler expands enum classes and cases to code that only uses Scala's other language features.
 As such, enums in Scala are